open-telemetry/opamp-spec/specification.md

 #### AgentToServer.sequence_num

-The sequence number is incremented by 1 for every AgentToServer message sent by the Agent.
+The sequence number is incremented by 1 for every AgentToServer message sent by the Client.
 This allows the Server to detect that it missed a message when it notices that the sequence_num is not exactly by 1 greater than the previously received one.
 See [Agent Status Compression](#agent-status-compression) for more details.